tomcucinotta/vhpc-website/content/en/_index.md

 - Scalability analysis of VMs and/or containers at large scale
 - Performance measurement, modeling and monitoring of virtualized/cloud workloads
 - Virtualization in supercomputing environments, HPC clusters, HPC in the cloud
+- Energy-efficient deployment of high-performance, ultra-low latency and real-time workloads in cloud infrastructures
+- Modeling and control of end-to-end performance for parallel & distributed cloud/HPC applications

 Configuration / Tooling:
 - Tool support for unikernels: configuration/build environments, debuggers, profilers
 - Job scheduling/control/policy and container placement in virtualized environments
 - Operating MPI in containers/VMs and Unikernels
-- Software defined networks and network virtualization
+- Software defined networking (SDN) and network function virtualization (NFV)
 - GPU virtualization operationalization